ismet55555/pyfmt/README.md

   you run the code will be formatted.
 * As a matter of convenience, you may set `$BASE_CODE_DIR` in your environment and run the script in the case this is better for your needs.
+* `--skip` directory names must be relative to current directory.
+For example, if the current directory contains the directory `env/bin`, this entire directory can be skipped with `--skip=env/bin`
+* `--skip` file names can not include the directory names, only file names are allowed.
+For example, if there is file name "foo/bar/yo.py", it is skipped by `--skip=yo.py`